davidlaprade/davidlaprade.github.io/_posts/2019-02-01-my-biggest-doubt-about-btc.md

 * after enough changes, the probability of an exploitable bug approaches 100%; it is now ~99.5% even under conservative assumptions

-I'm just going to assume that this is true going forward.
+So, I'm just going to assume that at some point Bitcoin will be successfully attacked.

 Who cares?

-Why should anyone care about an exploitable bug in Bitcoin?
+Why should anyone care about a successful Bitcoin exploit?
 After all, we all saw what happened when [the DAO was hacked in mid 2016](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/): the Ethereum community just [hard-forked to restore the stolen